kensnyder/react-create-use-store/README.md

 - Multi-step events (e.g. user path analytics)
   - Let's say we need to classify the successfulness of a search
   - Some definitions:
-    - A failed search is one that a user makes and clicks on nothing
+    - A "failed search" is one that elicits no clicks
-    - A fruitless search is one that produces no results
+    - A "fruitless search" is one that produces no results
     - Good search results see one click
     - Great search results see two clicks, but several seconds apart
   - Various components participate in the process including the search bar,